alexelash/personal-website/_projects/temperate.md

     title: "Temperate"
     tagline: "A climate change companion"
     desc: |
-        Temperate is a climate change decision-support tool developed as a part of an Small Business Innovation Research (SBIR) grant with the Department of Energy.
+        Temperate is a climate change decision-support tool.
+It was developed as part of an Small Business Innovation Research (SBIR) grant with the Department of Energy.
     image: "azavea-temperate/temperate_hero.png"
     image-alt: "Screenshot of Temperate dashboard."
     image-bg: "#85c005"